Blog

 What's getting in the way of your feedback conversations?

-Are your beliefs about feedback interfering with your feedback conversations?
 Your beliefs about feedback hold your feedback behaviour in place.
 When it comes to the word ‘feedback’, what immediately comes to mind for you?
 Your childhood experiences, early work experiences, feedback from teachers, coaches and peers all impact your current thinking about feedback.
 Think back to your very first job, what was your very first workplace experience of feedback?Read more...

 Is fear of emotions impacting your feedback conversations?